-- 43.2.4 If a distribution remains unclaimed for a period of six years after it has become due, it will be forfeited and will revert to the Company. - 43.2.5 Income will be distributed as a dividend payment where the Company is deemed to be an Equity Fund or as an interest payment where the Company is deemed to be a Bond Fund over the relevant accounting period (please see section 40 (Taxation) for further details).
+Sub-Fund is deemed to be a Bond Sub-Fund over the relevant accounting period (please see Section 40 (Taxation) for further details).
 The treatment of income anticipated by the ACD is given in Appendix 1, although Shareholders are advised the treatment of income will depend on the composition of assets over the accounting period.
-Income can only be distributed as an interest payment if the Company has held the minimum Qualifying Investments over the accounting period.
-Details of the treatment of income for taxation purposes over an accounting period will be given in a tax voucher sent to all Shareholders when the income is allocated. - 43.3 Annual and half-yearly reports - 43.3.1 Annual reports of the Company will be published within four months of each annual accounting period.
-The annual report will be available upon request. - 43.3.2 Half-yearly reports will be published within two months of each interim accounting period.
-The half-yearly report will be available upon request. - 43.3.3 The first report will be for the period from launch to the 31 August 2020. - 43.4 Documents of the Company - 43.4.1 The following documents may be inspected free of charge between 9.00 a.m. and 5.00 p.m. every Business Day at the offices of the ACD at Exchange Building, St John's Street, Chichester, West Sussex, PO19 1UP: - (a) the most recent annual and half-yearly reports of the Company; - (b) the Prospectus; and - (c) the Instrument (and any amending instrument). - 43.4.2 Upon request, Shareholders may also obtain information supplementary to the Prospectus relating to: - (a) the quantitative limits applying to the risk management of the Company; - (b) the methods used in relation to (a); and - (c) any recent development of the risk and yields of the main categories of investment.

-- 43.4.3 The ACD may make a charge at its discretion for copies of the Instrument; however, the reports and the Prospectus are available free of charge. - 43.4.4 Copies of the ACD agreement or any contract of service between the Company and its directors can be obtained free or charge on request from the ACD. - 43.5 Shareholders' Rights
+Income can only be distributed as an interest payment if the relevant Sub-Fund has held the minimum Qualifying Investments over the accounting period.
+Details of the treatment of income for taxation purposes over an accounting period will be given in a tax voucher sent to all Shareholders when the income is allocated.

+43.3 Annual and half-yearly reports

+43.3.1 An Annual report of the Company will be published within four months of each annual accounting period and a half-yearly report will be published within two months of each interim accounting period.
+The annual and half-yearly reports are available upon request.

+The first report will be for the period from launch to 30 June 2017.

+43.4 Documents of the Company

+- 43.4.1 The following documents may be inspected free of charge between 9.00 a.m. and 5.00 p.m. every Business Day at the offices of the ACD at Exchange Building, St John's Street, Chichester, West Sussex, PO19 1UP: - (a) the most recent annual and half-yearly reports of the Company; - (b) the Prospectus; and - (c) the Instrument (and any amending instrument). - 43.4.2 Upon request, shareholders may also obtain information supplementary to the Prospectus relating to: - (a) the quantitative limits applying to the risk management of any Sub-Fund; - (b) the methods used in relation to (a); and - (c) any recent development of the risk and yields of the main categories of investment. - 43.4.3 The ACD may make a charge at its discretion for copies of the Instrument; however, the reports and the Prospectus are available free of charge. - 43.4.4 Copies of the ACD agreement or any contract of service between the Company and its directors can be obtained free of charge on request from the ACD.
-No Shareholder receives preferential treatment over another Shareholder.
-Shareholders have the rights specified in this Prospectus and the Instrument of Incorporation.

-43.6 Fair Treatment of Shareholders
+43.5 Notices

+43.5.1 Notices and Documents will be sent by post to the Shareholder's registered address.

+43.5.2 Notwithstanding the above, where shares are jointly held by two or more persons, in accordance with the FCA Regulations certain documents may be sent by post only to the first named holder at his or her registered address.

+43.6 Telephone Recording